Before You Forgot Your Own Light

 This is how forgetting begins.

-Remembering Your Light Is Not Becoming Someone New
+Remembering Is Not Becoming Someone New

-This matters deeply.
-You are not trying to invent a brighter self out of nowhere.
-You are not trying to become healed enough, spiritual enough, or confident enough to finally be real.
-You are remembering what was always there before fear began narrating your identity.
+You are not trying to become healed enough, spiritual enough, confident enough, successful enough, or impressive enough to finally be real.
+You are returning to what was already woven into you before fear began narrating your identity.

 It is not performance.